odtu/EE463/Project-2/README.md

 - Compare the topologies wrt to their advantages, disadvantages and their application areas.
 Discuss their operational similarities and differences.

+### Q2) DC Motor Drive

-**2)** A DC motor is fed from a three-phase grid via a three phase full bridge diode rectifier.
+A DC motor is fed from a three-phase grid via a three phase full bridge diode rectifier.
 Mechanical load driven by the motor is fixed at 25 N.m.
 Motor data is as follows:

 - Armature resistance, Ra = 10 Ω
 - Armature inductance, La = 0.1 H